shermanloan/scejson-doc/doc/module-version.md

 Holds the version information for the SCEJSON.

-The SCEX is versioned with a number formatted as "YYYY.MM.RR".
+The SCE is versioned with a number formatted as "YYYY.MM.RR".
 J. L. Sherman and Associates has chosen to base this number upon dates and releases, instead of arbitrary version numbers.
 Specifically, the first part of the version number (YYYY) refers to the year of the release.
 The second part of the version number (MM)